davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/README.md

 | **STAR** 	| ADAR1KO 	| 0.8 	| 1571 	| 166.37 	| 39.05 	| 52.39 	|
 | **STAR** 	| ADAR1KO 	| 0.9 	| 396 	| 51.28 	| 35.64 	| 47.15 	|

-#### Supplementary Table S5
 **Table S5**.
 Statistics for REDItools2.
 The number of RES were obtained individually for each sample by removing RES present in the HEK293T cell line.
 The average number of RES for each condition and replicate is reported for different numbers of supporting reads.
 | **Aligner** 	| **Sample Condition** 	| **Number of Supporting Reads** 	| **Average # RES** 	| **RES SEM** 	| **Average % RES in REDIportal** 	| **Average % RES in Alu** 	|
 |:---:	|:---:	|---:	|---:	|---:	|---:	|---:	|
 | **BWA** 	| WT 	| 2 	| 344646 	| 27900.06 	| 32.98 	| 37.76 	|